Mohammed927353/Mohammed927353/README.md

 🌐 I develop **web applications** with modern and user-friendly interfaces.
 🖥️ I also develop **desktop applications** using Python and C#.
 🗄️ I work with **SQL databases**, including MySQL and SQLite.
-🤖 I'm also an **AI Content Creator** interested in creating digital content with Artificial Intelligence.
+🤖 I'm also interested in **Artificial Intelligence and AI-powered content creation**.
-🎬 I create AI-powered images, videos and creative digital content.
+🎬 I create AI-assisted images, videos and creative digital content.
 🌱 I'm continuously learning new technologies and improving my development skills.
 🚀 I enjoy turning ideas into real and functional digital projects.
 💡 My goal is to combine **programming, creativity and Artificial Intelligence**.